Identifying the Spectral Types of Stars

 So, what type of star did you think it was?
 The star had all the hydrogen lines, so that narrows our choices down to B, A, and F. However, it had no helium lines, so that rules out a type B star.
 The star did have ionized calcium (the H and K lines), which are characteristic of a type F star.
 So the star is a type F star.
 The star whose spectrum you identified is shown to the right.
 (The picture shows two stars close together; the star you identified is the larger one on the bottom left.)

 Another way to find the temperatures of stars is to find the peak wavelengths of their thermal radiation curves.
-Any non-reflective object, including a star, emits light at a certain peak wavelength depending on its temperature (see the Color project for a more detailed explanation).
+Any non-reflective object, including a star, emits light at a certain peak wavelength depending on its temperature.
 The temperature of such an object can be found by using the equation

 T = 2.897 x 10-3 m K / lpeak.